JiaweiHe98/TwoDimensionalSteadyStateConductionSolver/README.md

 # TwoDimensionalSteadyStateConductionSolver

 ## Project Description
-This project is aimed at solving the steady-state heat conduction problem in a two-dimensional domain through a numerical method.
+This project is aimed at solving a steady-state heat conduction problem in a two-dimensional domain through a numerical method.

 ## Project Overview